Over Thirty Years of Software Innovation...

 Is it possible to change the character assignment for a keyboard key?
 I want to make the decimal point key on the numeric keypad enter a comma instead of a decimal point.

-In release 2.07, you can assign any character to any keyboard and/or mouse button combination you wish.
+You can assign any character to any keyboard and/or mouse button combination you wish.
 The following example assigns a comma to the decimal point key on the numeric keypad (Num.).

 1. Open the Setup menu and select Keyboard...